jpavley/forever-home-finder/README.md

 of Facebook, OKCupid, and P2P networking only for pets in want of home or families in want of a pet.

-Node, Express, Stylus, MongoDB is the plan
+Node, Express, Stylus, MongoDB, jquery is the plan

 Usage
 ---